MicrosoftDocs/visualstudio-docs/docs/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests.md

 ---
 # Using the MSTest framework in unit tests

-The <xref:Microsoft.VisualStudio.TestTools.UnitTesting> framework supports unit testing in Visual Studio.
+The [MSTest](<xref:Microsoft.VisualStudio.TestTools.UnitTesting>) framework supports unit testing in Visual Studio.
 Use the classes and members in the <xref:Microsoft.VisualStudio.TestTools.UnitTesting> namespace when you are coding unit tests.
 You can also use them when you are refining a unit test that was generated from code.

 ## Framework members